 Arley real estate is some of the most expensive in Alabama, although Arley house values don't compare to the most expensive real estate in the U.S.

-Arley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Arley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Arley is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Arley who work in sales jobs (14.47%), office and administrative support (9.21%), and healthcare (8.55%).

 As is often the case in a small town, Arley doesn't have a public transportation system that people use for their commute.